Julian Carroll: State Senate

 In 2004, Carroll was elected to the Kentucky Senate from District 7, defeating Harold Fletcher – the older brother of then-governor Ernie Fletcher – by a wide margin.
 The district included all or portions of Anderson, Fayette, Franklin, and Woodford counties.
 He made headlines in 2007 when he called on Fletcher's lieutenant governor, Steve Pence, to resign for his disloyalty after Pence endorsed Anne Northup in the Republican gubernatorial primary rather than backing Fletcher's re-election bid.
 Pence refused to resign, citing an investigation of the administration's hiring practices as his reason for refusing to endorse Fletcher.
 Fletcher won the Republican primary, but lost in the general election to Democrat Steve Beshear.

 Carroll was re-elected without opposition in 2008.
 In advance of the 2011 legislative session, he unsuccessfully ran for the open position of Senate Democratic floor leader, losing to R. J. Palmer of Winchester.
-Carroll blamed his contentious relationship with Senate President David L. Williams as the reason his colleagues were hesitant to choose him for the post.
+Carroll blamed his contentious relationship with President of the Kentucky Senate David L. Williams as the reason his colleagues were hesitant to choose him for the post.
 On November 6, 2012, he defeated Republican Frank Haynes to retain his seat for another four years.
-He was re-elected without opposition in 2016 from a district now comprising Anderson, Woodford, Franklin, Owen and Gallatin counties.
+He was re-elected without opposition in 2016 from a district now comprising Anderson, Woodford, Franklin, Owen, and Gallatin counties.